 Public authorities must be able to verify a person's identity to make their procedures secure and traceable.
 An electronic tool to uniquely identify citizens and businesses is therefore necessary.
-This electronic identification is the Citizen Card (Bürgerkarte), which can be used to sign documents securely and electronically.
-The digital signature is covered by law and protects against unwanted access and changes to signed content.
-The term Citizen Card is used to describe an identity management concept that makes it possible to provide electronic services for public administration employees and customers in a simple and secure manner.
-It provides unique user identification and authentication, which are necessary in order to offer certain electronic procedures.
-Since the last quarter of 2009, citizens have been able to choose between two different Citizen Card options.
-The first is the well-known eCard which is activated as a Citizen Card.
-The other choice is a mobile phone solution called the ID Austria (former 'Handy-Signatur').
+Electronic identification (eID) is ensured by the Citizen Card (Bürgerkarte), which can be used to sign documents securely and electronically.
+The digital signature is covered by law, and protects against unwanted access and changes to signed content.

-In January 2021, the eIDAS-compatible version of the Austrian Citizen Card - the so-called ID Austria - went online in the piloting phase and has been available for the public through selected registration offices around Austria.
-Full deployment is expected to start mid-2022.
+The mobile phone solution is called ID Austria (former Handy-Signatur).
+This eIDAS-compatible version of the Austrian Citizen Card went online in the piloting phase in January 2021.
+Since then, it has been available for the public through selected registration offices around Austria.
+Full deployment is expected to start mid-2023.
+ID Austria - as a central element for secure online processes - has been given the highest priority and is strongly anchored in both the Government

-Over 3 million people already use an electronic ID in Austria.
-Most of them use their eID via mobile phone.
-ID Austria - as a central element for secure online processes - has been given the highest priority and is strongly anchored in both the Government Program 2020-2024 and the Austrian Digitalisation Strategy 'Digital Action Plan Austria' (Digitaler Aktionsplan Austria).
+Programme 2020-2024 and the Austrian Digitalisation Strategy 'Digital Action Plan Austria' (Digitaler Aktionsplan Austria).

-After activating the Austrian eID once, citizens can use the single sign-on functionality of the Digital Office App (mobile complement to the national One-Stop eGovernment portal for citizens) and benefit from even more flexibility and usability.
-Austria has therefore taken into account the trend towards increased internet use via mobile devices.
+Over 3.4 million people already use an eID in Austria and most of them use their eID via mobile phones.
+After activating the Austrian eID once, citizens can use the single sign-on functionality of the Digital Office App (i.e. the mobile complement to the national One-Stop eGovernment Portal for citizens) and benefit from even more flexibility and usability.

-Austria positively completed the eIDAS prenotification process and peer review for ID Austria on 21 February 2021 and formally notified ID Austria on the assurance level 'high'.
+Austria positively completed the eIDAS prenotification process and peer review for ID Austria on 21 February 2021 and formally notified ID Austria with assurance level 'high'.